You can review and update your cookie setting by clicking "Manage cookies preferences". For more information about the cookies we use, please read our

 YOUR PATHWAY TO ADMISSIOn

-- You’ve completed a law degree or equivalent course
+- You’ve completed your Bachelor of Laws or equivalent course

-- You’ve undertaken a Practical Legal Training (PLT) program, which results in the award of the Graduate Diploma of Legal Practice
+- You’ve completed a Practical Legal Training (PLT) program, which awards you a Graduate Diploma of Legal Practice

 1. law degree

 Completing your law degree – either a Bachelor of Laws (LLB) or Juris Doctor (JD) – is the first thing you’ll need to become a lawyer.

 To earn this qualification, you’ll need to complete a number of key areas.
 These are known as the ‘Priestley 11’: